gnelsonpr6/Vehicle_image_recognition/README.md

 # Results

-Through the use of EfficientNetB1's model formatting with a portion of the layers keeping the pretrained weights learned on the ImageNet dataset, I was able to achieve ~85% accuracy for predicting the year, make, and model of a particular car based on an image unseen by the CNN model.
+Using EfficientNetB1's model formatting with a portion of the layers keeping the pretrained weights learned on the ImageNet dataset, I was able to achieve ~85% accuracy for predicting the year, make, and model of a particular car based on an image unseen by the CNN model.
 Below is a summary of the results and model:

 ![image](https://user-images.githubusercontent.com/42257654/112686101-b6202100-8e32-11eb-8a32-e6f91d309fb9.png)